 Why plan for home-based care?

 Planning can help ensure that you get the care and treatment you prefer.
-Many conditions allow you to remain relatively independent and make your own decisions.
-If you plan well, it is easy to make changes as your situation alters.
+With many conditions, you can remain relatively independent and make your own decisions.
+If you plan well, it is easy to make changes as your situation changes.

 However, if you have a degenerative condition such as dementia, it is wise to prepare for when you are no longer capable of running your own affairs.